pinobatch/pently/docs/pentlyas.md

 Pattern header
 --------------
 A **pattern** starts with `pattern some_name`.
-Optionally a pattern can have a default instrument: `pattern some_name with flute`.
 The compiler detects whether a pattern is a pitched pattern or a drum pattern by whether the first note looks like a pitch or a drum name.
+Optionally a pitched pattern can have a default instrument and/or a default track:
+`pattern some_name on pulse2 with flute`

 The `time` command sets the **time signature**, which controls the number of beats per measure and the duration of one beat